Nuclei Segmentation with Point Annotations from Pathology Images via Self-Supervised Learning and Co-Training: Abstract

 \section{Abstract}

 Nuclei segmentation is a crucial task for whole slide image analysis in digital pathology.
 Generally, the segmentation performance of fully-supervised learning heavily depends on the amount and quality of the annotated data.
 However, it is time-consuming and expensive for professional pathologists to provide accurate pixel-level ground truth, while it is much easier to get coarse labels such as point annotations.
 In this paper, we propose a weakly-supervised learning method for nuclei segmentation that only requires point annotations for training.
-The proposed method achieves label propagation in a coarse-to-fine manner as follows.
-First, coarse pixel-level labels are derived from the point annotations based on the Voronoi diagram and the k-means clustering method to avoid overfitting.
+First, coarse pixel-level labels are derived from the point annotations based on the Voronoi diagram and the $k$-means clustering method to avoid overfitting.
 Second, a co-training strategy with an exponential moving average method is designed to refine the incomplete supervision of the coarse labels.
 Third, a self-supervised visual representation learning method is tailored for nuclei segmentation of pathology images that transforms the hematoxylin component images into the H\&E stained images to gain better understanding of the relationship between the nuclei and cytoplasm.
 We comprehensively evaluate the proposed method using two public datasets.
-Both visual and quantitative results demonstrate the superiority of our method to the state-of-the-art methods, and its competitive performance compared to the fully-supervised methods.
-The source codes for implementing the experiments will be released after acceptance.
+Both visual and quantitative results demonstrate the superiority of our method to the state-of-the-art methods, and its competitive performance compared to the fully-supervised methods\footnote{Code: \url{https://github.com/hust-linyi/SC-Net}}.